 Override the original credentials from the transaction in the Selenium IDE

 The main purpose of using a credential set is to ensure the security of the credentials that you provide while recording a transaction from the Selenium IDE.
 For example, if the transaction involves logging into a website, you can override the original credentials with the assigned credential set in the Value field using a key from the Selenium IDE.
-OpsRamp recommends the following syntax while adding the credential set in the Value field:
+The following syntax is supported when adding the credential set in the Value field:

 Use Advanced Settings > Configure to edit each action while running the script.